Narva (river): Geography

-The Narva River has its source at the northeastern end of Lake Peipus, near the villages of Vasknarva (Estonia) and Skyamya (Russia).
+The Narva River has its source at the northeastern end of Lake Peipus, near the villages of Vasknarva (Estonia) and Skamya (Russia).
 There are a few more small villages on the upper section of the river, Permisküla and Kuningaküla on the Estonian side and Omuti on the Russian side, but up to the city of Narva the shores of the river are mostly forested or marshy land.
 The river is dammed entering Narva and Ivangorod, forming the Narva Reservoir, which extends up to 38 km upstream.
 The Narva empties into Narva Bay near the Estonian town of Narva-Jõesuu, third largest settlement on the river after Narva and Ivangorod.

 The Plyussa is the largest tributary, joining the Narva River at the reservoir from the right.
 The large Lake Peipus notably drains the much longer Russian river, the Velikaya, and a large, splayed drainage basin in the two countries.

+The Rosson, a river connecting the Narva and the Luga, joins the Narva about 300 m upstream from its mouth.
+The Rosson flows slowly and may change the direction of its flow, depending on water levels at both ends.